Building a Custom Country List Dropdown Component in ASP.NET

-You could have visited a lot of websites and filled out many forms in which you would have entered the country you are from.
-Most of the applications that need registration would collect this data from the user.
-When you attempt to create a dropdown list it is tedious to enter all the country names and assign a value to each country.
+You've probably visited lots of websites and filled out many forms where you entered the country you're from.
+Most applications that need registration collect this data from users.
+When you attempt to create a dropdown list, it's tedious to enter all the country names and assign a value to each country.

-It is definitely going to consume a lot of time if you do so.
-Although there are third party components available for a mere sum that you can buy and use it for lifetime, you can yourself create a simple component.
-It is so easy to create a drop down list component which can be used in all your applications.
+It's definitely going to consume a lot of time if you do this manually for every form.
+Although there are third-party components available for a small fee that you can buy and use for a lifetime, you can create a simple component yourself.
+It's actually quite easy to create a dropdown list component that can be used in all your applications.

-Since you will be inheriting the dropdownlist control you have to Import the System.Web.UI, System.Web.UI.WebControls, and the System.ComponentModel namespaces using the imports statements above the component class.
+Since you'll be inheriting the DropDownList control, you need to import the System.Web.UI, System.Web.UI.WebControls, and System.ComponentModel namespaces using the Imports statements above the component class.
+These namespaces provide all the functionality you'll need to create your custom control.

 Inherits System.Web.UI.WebControls.DropDownList